eako0508/DateTripper/README.md

 https:whispering-oasis-17118.herokuapp.com/

+Date Tripper will look for point of interests, such as cafe, restaurant and shopping malls nearby a specific locations or by keywords to help users to plan the dates ahead of time.
+If the user wishes to save the current date routine, they can save them for the future plans or as a memory to look back.

 ## End points

 GET /
 res: all user's saved destinations in detail

 GET /all/:username
-res: all username's saved destinations in detail
+res: all username's saved destinations in short

 GET /user/:username
 res: brief user's list

 GET /:id
-res: list of destinations
+res: get detailed information of the date
+(username, title and destinations object)

 PUT /
+need:
-need: json({title, modifiying destination})
+ - json({title, modifiying destination})
+ - username
 res: updated data

-POST /addDate:username
+POST /:username
 need: json({username, title, destinations})
 res: posted data

-DELETE /
+DELETE /:id
-need: json({title})

-## TODO
-- custom keyword search should limit near the current center of the map

-## misc.
-- add location's website & phone number
-- display opening hours.
-- click item from results and display detailed info in lightbox.
-- click item from results to show place on the map.
-- From cards, move card-contents to the bottom.

-## Thoughts
-- add saved destination to current build?
-- have 'save the date' add new item or updated list?

-## issues
-- background for mobile app is chainging when more items are generated below
+need: id of the entry to remove